yoyo930021/flutter_compositions/docs/en/internals/technical-deep-dive.md

 This document connects the dots between the runtime, lifecycle hooks, and the composable helpers that ship with Flutter Compositions.

-> Translating the full Traditional Chinese article is ongoing.
-This outline highlights the core mechanics.

 ## Setup Execution

 `setup()` runs exactly once: